davepinch/pinchy.cc/content/topics/places/continents/australia/australia-continent.md

 ---
 title: "Australia (continent)"
-an even bigger continent: Europe
-location: Southern Hemisphere
-not to be confused with: Australia (country)
+an even bigger continent: Europe continent of: Southern Hemisphere not to be confused with: Australia (country)
 tags:
-  - content
+  - continent
 # note: australia.md to disambiguate is located in the country folder for Australia.
 ---